 The castle that Ed Sheeran sings about in “Castle on a Hill” is Framlingham Castle.
 He grew up in Framlingham, Suffolk!

-Overall, I really enjoyed my visiting Framlingham Castle.
+Overall, I enjoyed my visit to Framlingham Castle.
 Seeing the historical plaque made me read more about Mary I and it is a pretty interesting story.
 I really love those plaques!
 I would love to hear about other places where these plaques have helped you learn more about history.

 - Pack a picnic to enjoy inside the castle if the weather is nice.